hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 # Strand

+## Jul 15th, 2014

+- Tap on the nearby friends message to get a more thorough explanation of who's nearby to share with.

 ## Jul 14th, 2014

 - Invite users to Strand by text from the shared photos view or from settings